Estimated time: 10 minutes read

 The technical details can be found on using custom errors in Solidity.

-How are custom errors used in the decentralized application?
+How are custom errors used in decentralized applications?

-A common use case in the decentralized application involves propagating an error from a library to the calling contract and then to the outside, reverting the transaction.
+A common use case involves propagating an error from a library to the calling contract and then to the outside, reverting the transaction.
 A variant of this use case would be the direct propagation of an error from a function in a contract to the outside.

 This is illustrated in the following code snippet, where the library function “setMilestone” called from another contract would revert the transaction.
 It can be observed in combination with an enumerated type to inform the calling code about the particular cause of the error: